SOUTH CANAL

 Impacts:

-Notable Impacts: No notable public figures or major landmarks have been impacted.
-The most significant community impact has been the massive smoke plume drifting over 100 miles into Northeast Florida, affecting visibility and daily life across multiple counties, including Duval County (Jacksonville) and Lake City.
+Notable Impacts: The most significant impact has been heavy smoke drifting over 100 miles east into Northeast Florida, including Duval County (Jacksonville).
+The smoke has caused hazy skies and reduced visibility in surrounding areas.

 Safety Concerns:

-Water Safety: No specific water safety concerns have been reported at this time.
+Water Safety: No specific water safety concerns have been reported.

 Ongoing Outlook